Jonathan Donais: Early career and Shadows Fall

 Prior to co-founding Shadows Fall with fellow guitarist Matt Bachand in 1996, Donais was a member of metalcore band Aftershock from 1993 to 1997, which morphed into Killswitch Engage, although after his departure.
 Shadows Fall's first line-up included Donais and Bachand alongside Damien McPherson (vocals), Mark Laliberte (bass), and David Germain (drums).
 By late 1996, the band recorded and released a demo titled Mourning a Dead World, of which only about 200 copies were produced.
 It consisted of the songs Lifeless, Suffer the Season, Fleshold, Forever Lost, A Souls Salvation, and Deadworld.
 McPherson decided to leave the band, and was replaced by Philip Labonte in 1997.
 Around the same time, bass guitarist Paul Romanko, formerly of the hardcore band Pushbutton Warfare, was recruited as a permanent replacement for Laliberte, who had originally joined on a temporary basis.
 Now with a more solid lineup, the band released its first EP, To Ashes, with Aftershock member Adam Dutkiewicz playing as a session drummer.
 The band's name, according to Bachand, comes from the title of a comic book published in the early 1990s.

 The band gained success in the 2000s with their albums Art of Balance (2002) The War Within (2004) and Threads of Life (2007).
 Garnering two Grammy nominations for Best Metal Performance in 2006 and 2008.
 Individually Donais and his fellow bandmate Matt Bachand were voted best Best New Talent in the 2004 Guitar World readers poll.
 That same year the duo were also named to Guitar Worlds list of the 100 best Guitar players of all time.
 The group then released 2 more successful albums between 2008-2012, Retribution (2009) and Fire From the Sky (2012).

 Shadows Fall went on hiatus in Summer 2015 after completing "farewell" tours in Europe and North America.

 On June 22, 2021, vocalist Brian Fair confirmed that Shadows Fall were reuniting for their first show in over half a decade at the Worcester Palladium on December 18.
 Supporting acts for this show were Unearth, Darkest Hour, Within the Ruins, Sworn Enemy and Carnivora.
 Flair also said that the band could release new music.
-Then after playing a couple of live shows the group released new material for the first time in 12 years on December On December 6, 2024, a single titled "In the Grey."
+Then after playing a couple of live shows the group released new material for the first time in 12 years on December 6, 2024, a single titled "In the Grey."